Update, March 2015:

 Stateline, NV 89449

-Key talking points in your letter can include:
+Key talking points in your letter might include:

 - The approval of events, such as races and festivals, should be included in the approval of the project.
-The USFS should include mountain bike events in the NEPA process for approval.
+The U.S. Forest Service should include mountain bike events in the NEPA process for approval.

-- The bike park should be considered for future expansion with popularity, eventually even to the base areas of Stagecoach and/or California Base Lodge.
+- The bike park should be considered for future expansion, eventually to the base areas of Stagecoach and/or California Base Lodge.

 - The project will create a significant number of additional year-round jobs.

-- The project is proposed in an existing developed recreational site that is in the core of the existing mountain, utilizing existing infrastructure such as lodge buildings and chair lifts.
+- The project is proposed in an existing developed recreational site that is in the core of the existing mountain, utilizing existing infrastructure like lodge buildings and chair lifts.

-- Additional connector trails will improve the recreation experience and provide better connections.
+- Additional connector trails will improve the recreational experience and provide better connections.

-- More people will access the National Forest through the gondola, hiking and biking, connecting the highest bedbase in Tahoe to the mountains better.
+- More people will access the National Forest through the gondola, hiking and biking, better connecting the highest base in Tahoe to the mountains.

-- High quality recreational experiences in the Forest breeds additional stewardship for the outdoors.
+- High-quality recreational experiences in the National Forest breeds additional stewardship for the outdoors.